 “It was funny; I was calling you from that phone booth over there and he was telling me you’d left and I was staring at your car.
 Isn’t that funny?”

-Dave Garver (Clint Eastwood) is a late-night radio DJ who occasionally gets a call from a seductive woman who purrs, “Play Misty for Me.”
+Dave Garver (Clint Eastwood) is a late-night radio DJ who occasionally gets a call from a seductive woman who purrs, “Play Misty for me.”
 The DJ obliges the request, playing the silky smooth song, “Misty” over the radio waves.
 Pretty soon, Dave meets the mysterious Evelyn (Jessica Walter) in a bar and the two share a quick romp before Dave discovers that his old love, Tobie (Donna Mills) is back in town.
-Dave attempts to break off the fling, but Evelyn proves to be dangerously hard to shake.
+Dave attempts to break off the fling, but Evelyn won’t give up so easily.

-She’s a little clingy, this one.
-After she and Dave share a night of passion (and a very Hollywood kiss where they don’t disengage their mouths and just shimmy their heads a bunch, which is disconcerting), Evelyn shows up unannounced to make him dinner.
+She’s a little clingy.
+After she and Dave share a night of passion (and a very Hollywood kiss where they don’t disengage their mouths and just shimmy their heads a bunch, which is hysterical and puzzling and absolutely worth pointing out), Evelyn shows up unannounced to make him dinner.
 Dave handles it with Dirty Harry swagger and all is forgotten – or so it seems.
-Evelyn continues to defy Dave, sometimes coming off as an innocent woman who isn’t very good at understanding the word no, and sometimes coming off as a psychotic person who understands the word no, but will not take it for an answer.
-Like our friend Annie Wilkes, Evelyn’s problem is her personality.
+Evelyn continues to defy Dave, sometimes coming off as a bit of a ditz, and sometimes coming off completely psychotic.

 Borderline Personality Disorder